Banner

 Zoom on the Altivec Unit Zoom on the Altivec Unit (source: MPR 19981116)

-The G4 was competitive with regular code and was far ahead with vectored code, which was of course heavily supported by Apple.
-And as always, it was cheap to produce and cool enough to fit into laptops.
+The G4 was competitive with conventional code and far ahead with vectorized code, which Apple naturally promoted heavily.
+As usual, it was inexpensive to produce and efficient enough to fit into laptops.

 The G4e block diagram More than just a longer pipeline, the 74xx brought a lot of changes (Source: MPR 19991025)

-As the true G5, the PowerPC 970 from IBM, was too hot to be used in laptops and small form factors, Apple continued to ship computers with the G4e until the demise of its PowerPC line of computers.
+Because the true G5, the PowerPC 970 from IBM, generated too much heat to be used in laptops or smaller form factors, Apple continued to ship computers with the G4e until the end of its PowerPC line.
+This is why the Mac Mini G4 was introduced in 2005 with a 1.25 or 1.42 GHz G4e—a perfect match for an affordable, compact, and quiet Macintosh.

-Now we can see the whole evolution of the PowerPC CPUs that lead to the G4e
+We can now see the whole evolution of the PowerPC CPUs that led to the G4e.

 The evolution of PowerPC leading to the G4e The evolution of the PowerPC leading to the G4e (Source: MPR 19991025)